arestivo/slides/markdown/php.md

 }
 ```

-If the result size is substantial, using *fetchAll* might take too much memory.
+Using *fetchAll* might take too much memory if the result size is substantial.

 ---